 Stakeholder Onion Diagram

 This analytical tool is used to figure out who are the stakeholders in the project and how each of the stakeholders’ roles interacts with the project.
 Like an onion, there’s a process or product at the center that’s surrounded by layers of stakeholders.

 RACI is an acronym that stands for responsible, accountable, consulted and informed.
 This matrix then will define each stakeholder as one of those four letters in terms of activities or decision-making.

 How ProjectManager Helps With Stakeholder Management

 Once you’ve identified and analyzed your stakeholders, you’re going to have to work with them.
 That’s where ProjectManager comes in.
 Our award-winning project management software has all the tools you need to manage your projects and keep your stakeholders engaged.

 Naturally, stakeholders have an interest in the project.
 But, that doesn’t mean you have to give them every detail.
 Sometimes it’s the big picture that counts.
 ProjectManager has a real-time dashboard that paints the project in broad strokes, such as task progress, costs and project variance.
 These colorful graphs and charts make it easy to see where the project is right now.

 Unlimited File Storage

-ProjectManager.com is a cloud-based project management software that helps project managers manage their projects, teams and stakeholders.
+ProjectManager is online project management software that helps project managers manage their projects, teams and stakeholders.
 With planning, tracking and reporting tools, managers and teams are prepared for every project phase.
-See how ProjectManager.com can support you and your stakeholders with this free 30-day trial.
+See how ProjectManager can support you and your stakeholders with this free 30-day trial.